 Understanding 1: Learning Where the Aggression Came From

 Soon I could see that she was carrying a truckload of stress and it was throwing her into survival mode.
 Her angry outbursts showed us the overwhelming fear that had a grip on her.
-I learnt that under the age of 3 a child’s brain is not yet developed enough to allow self-regulation, instead it relies on a calm and regulated adult to learn and develop this possibility.
+I learnt that a child in the grip of feelings of fear desperately needs the confident warmth and presence of a caring adult who can support them while they offload those powerful feelings.
+With listening and support, a child absorbs the adult’s certainty that the storm of feelings would eventually pass, and all would be well.

 I also learnt that the brain doesn’t fully develop until into the 20’s and this concept of neuroplasticity gave me hope.